mouseless/learn-nuxt/routing.md

 urls.
 When this happens that page fails to load resources with a relative path because a trailing slash would indicate another directory in a path.

-We have this problem with images.
+We have this problem with images and links.
 Since we use dynamic path, it looks in a different directory due to trailing slash.
-We solved this problem by making the path absolute in `ProseImg`.
-To see solution look here `components/prose/ProseImg`.
+For images we solved this problem by making the path absolute in `ProseImg`.
+For links, we solved it by merging the link with the parent directory path in `ProseA` for cases where the route ends with a slash and the link does not start with a slash.
+See `components/prose/ProseImg` and `components/prose/ProseA` to see the solutions.